Georg Bell: Exile and work for Gerlich

 After his departure from the NSDAP, Bell began working for anti-Nazi journalist Fritz Gerlich (pictured here in 1929).

-about the Röhm and Deterding agreement - an agreement to replace Hitler with Röhm - and he found out with Gerlich that Julius Uhl had been the designated shooter to eliminate Adolf Hitler if the scheme were to be finalized.
+The so-called Röhm and Deterding agreement refers to an alleged arrangement that proposed replacing Adolf Hitler with Ernst Röhm.
+According to claims connected to investigations by Fritz Gerlich, it was reported that Julius Uhl had been designated as the individual tasked with eliminating Hitler should the plan have been finalized.
 However, the scheme fell apart with Röhm's death during the Night of Long Knives.

 According to Gerlich's secretary, Miss Breit, Bell had given some papers to Gerlich before he fled that contained details about the Reichstag fire, the agreement between Deterding and Röhm to replace Hitler, a list of witnesses to the fact that Hitler had murdered Geli Raubal, plans for discrediting the church, and Deterding's backing of the SA.
 On 7 March 1933, Bell went with Gerlich to the residence of Eugen Bolz in Stuttgart to deliver the originals of the papers with the information about Röhm and his plan against Hitler, in the hopes that it would enlighten Paul von Hindenburg that the Nazi leadership was unstable.
 However, a governor of Hitler's was at the gates of Stuttgart and they were forced to turn around, and the papers were then given to Bolz's brother, Konstantin von Waldburg-Zeil, who lost them.

 After their return, on 9 March, Gerlich and Bell went to the editorial office of the Der Gerade Weg in Hofstatt.
 Unbeknownst to them, SA hordes had stormed through the office, and arrested Gerlich upon their arrival while Bell escaped through the roof window, who then decided to flee to Austria the next morning.
 During this time, he reportedly appeared late at night at Carl von Jordans's place, an anti-Nazi politician, and said that he feared for his life because he knew what actually occurred during the Reichstag fire.
 He also met with Willi Münzenberg at the Vorarlberg/Swiss border to discuss information which would be turned into the book The Brown Book of the Reichstag Fire and Hitler Terror.

 Röhm was reported to have said, "Bring me Bell alive or dead!
 I prefer to be alive," to the SA officers that left to get Bell.
 Although Röhm was generally considered the person to order Bell's death, sometimes Reinhard Heydrich is stated as the client, which most historians view as highly unlikely since Heydrich would have wanted him alive in order to get information on Röhm.